-• Academic credit refers to those courses which have been approved to meet core course requirements by the WCSD Board of Trustees and the State Board of Education.

-• Elective credit refers to those courses which have been approved to be offered as elective credit by the WCSD Board of Trustees and the State Board of Education.
+- Academic credit refers to those courses which have been approved to meet core course requirements by the WCSD Board of Trustees and the State Board of Education. - Elective credit refers to those courses which have been approved to be offered as elective credit by the WCSD Board of Trustees and the State Board of Education. - Physical Education courses taken at any college or university will not count as any kind of high school credit and will not be posted to the high school transcript.

-High School Credit for College Courses: A 3, 4, or 5 credit, one-semester college course that is successfully completed by the student will be counted as one (1.0) high school credit.
+High School Credit for College Courses: A 3, 4, or 5 credit, one-semester college course that is successfully completed by the student will be counted as one (1) high school credit.
 Grades earned in college courses become part of the student's GPA at both institutions.